 with rescue coordinator, Linda Septon.

-Linda Septon, along with Cate Sacks decided to kill these three dogs.
+Linda Septon, along with Cate Sacks decided to kill these four dogs.

 dogs for the state mandated, required 72 hours.
 They decided together

 to end their lives and toss them out the

 back door of the shelter in a trash bag and a barrel.

 California Hayden laws are very clear:

 A shelter may not kill an owner-relinquished animal without holding the animal

 for the minimum 72 hours that stray cats and dogs must be held under state law